 ‘No two days are the same’

-In just under 10 years from graduating, Rami’s career had seen him work in London, Dubai and Mauritius, in three different departments, from kitchen porter to Director of Rooms.
+In just under 10 years after graduating, Rami’s career had seen him work in London, Dubai, and Mauritius, in three different departments, from kitchen porter to Director of Rooms.
 Testament to the fact that a Les Roches education combined with hard work makes amazing, international careers possible in a short space of time.

 Heading home, but not for long